 Are you finally ready to take the reins of your finances?
 If you've been concerned about your financial health and struggling to figure out the right strategy you've come to the right place!

 This personal finance checklist walks you through the basics of building a strong foundation for future wealth.
 Find out if you’re on the right track to build and retain wealth in your future by checking the six steps below.

 In this section, we show you how to save strategically by understanding how much money you should put in a savings account, and how to find the best bank for your money.

-Saving six months worth of living expenses is critical to your family’s safety.
-As we’ve seen with the Covid-19 pandemic, life can be unpredictable.
+Saving six months worth of living expenses is critical to your family’s safety – but not everyone can do that.

 That’s why you need to set aside an emergency fund, so you can continue to feed and care for yourself and your loved ones when the unexpected happens.

 Whether it’s a job loss, a broken-down car, or a global pandemic, you need an emergency fund to help you survive life’s little (and big) surprises.

 We recommend putting all of your extra income toward your savings account until you have $2,000 saved.